mechatroner/sublime_rainbow_csv/README.md

 Rainbow CSV has content-based csv/tsv autodetection mechanism.
 This means that package will analyze plain text files even if they do not have "*.csv" or "*.tsv" extension.

 Rainbow highlighting can also be manually enabled from Sublime context menu (see the demo gif below):
-1. Select a character that you want to use as a delimiter with mouse.
-Delimiter can be any non-alphanumeric printable ASCII symbol, e.g. semicolon
+1. Select a character (or sequence of characters) that you want to use as a delimiter with the cursor
 2. Right mouse click: context menu -> Rainbow CSV -> Enable ...

 You can also disable rainbow highlighting and go back to the original file highlighting using the same context menu.